Life Insurance for State Employees: How to Calculate Your Coverage and Close the Gap

 Individual term life, purchased through the open market, locks in a level premium for 10, 20, or 30 years.
 It is fully portable across jobs and into retirement.

 For state employees in good health, an individually underwritten 20- or 30-year term policy may cost less than supplemental group coverage at the same face amount.
 The comparison depends on age, health, tobacco use, gender, and the specific group plan's rates.
-Get quotes both ways before deciding.
+Comparing both options may help you understand the differences in cost, portability, and coverage.

 Beneficiary Designations: The Most Overlooked Part of the Policy